MikeDominic92/Predictive-Threat-Intelligence-Platform-for-Cloud-Vulnerabilities/README.md

 4. **Reason:** The skip messages indicated these are "Live API test, requires credentials and network."

-Mystery solved!
-The two skipped tests are related to the OSINT data collection module, not the normalization module I was working on.
-They're intentionally skipped during standard unit testing since they require live API credentials and network access.
-This is standard practice to ensure unit tests remain fast and isolated.
-So the `skipped=2` message is expected behavior for this test suite, not a problem with my code.
+So, mystery solved!
+The two skipped tests are for the OSINT data collection part, not the normalization function I've been focusing on.
+They're meant to be skipped during normal unit testing because they need live API keys and network access, which isn't ideal for quick, isolated tests.
+That `skipped=2` message is expected and not a sign of a problem here.

 ## Getting Started